-As explained above, there are many benefits to section 125 plans, including employee tax savings.
-Through these plans, employees can save on federal, state and local withholding taxes while helping to pay for eligible out-of-pocket expenses.
-Next, given that these funds are placed into this account pre-tax, it reduces the taxable income present on form W-2.
+As explained above, there are many benefits to Section 125 plans, including employee tax savings.
+Through these plans, employees can save on federal, state, and local withholding taxes while helping to pay for eligible out-of-pocket expenses.
+Next, given that these funds are placed into this account on a pre-tax basis, it reduces the taxable income present on Form W-2.
 Lastly, a Section 125 plan helps employers reduce payroll and tax liabilities, including FICA and FUTA.

 - Employees can’t change elections throughout the year without certain qualifying life events (QLEs), like significant cost change under the group health plan or an employee’s spouse dropping coverage during their own open enrollment period.